smaremanda/add-in-docs/docs/powerpoint/use-document-themes-in-your-powerpoint-add-ins.md

 # Use document themes in your PowerPoint add-ins
-Learn how to use the OfficeThemes.css style sheet to define and dynamically update fonts and colors in the pages of your add-ins for PowerPoint so that they match the current document and Office UI theme.

-## Understanding Office themes

-An [Office theme](https://support.office.com/en-US/Article/What-is-a-theme--7528ccc2-4327-4692-8bf5-9b5a3f2a5ef5) consists, in part, of a visually coordinated set of fonts and colors that you can apply to presentations, documents, worksheets, and e-mails.
+An [Office theme](https://support.office.com/en-US/Article/What-is-a-theme--7528ccc2-4327-4692-8bf5-9b5a3f2a5ef5) consists, in part, of a visually coordinated set of fonts and colors that you can apply to presentations, documents, worksheets, and emails.
 To apply or customize the theme of a presentation in PowerPoint, you use the **Themes** and **Variants** groups on **Design** tab of the ribbon.
 PowerPoint assigns a new blank presentation with the default **Office Theme**, but you can choose other themes available on the  **Design** tab, download additional themes from Office.com, or create and customize your own theme.

 Using OfficeThemes.css, helps you design add-ins that are coordinated with PowerPoint in two ways: